 NANPA has previously recognized Clay Bolt’s work on behalf of bees with a 2019 Impact Award.

 Since 1999, the Philip Hyde Conservation Grant has been made possible by individual donations to the NANPA Foundation.
 It is awarded by the NANPA Foundation to a North American Nature Photography Association (NANPA) member who is actively pursuing a conservation project that is consistent with the missions of NANPA and the NANPA Foundation.

 This grant was named for Philip J. Hyde who was the primary conservation photographer for the Sierra Club and became known for his color images of Western landscapes that became a weapon against environmental degradation.
 Photographers receiving the grant are following in his footsteps of environmental protection through photography.

 The NANPA Foundation initiates, partners, operates, and generates funding for projects that advance the awareness and appreciation of nature through photography.
 For information about or make a donation to the NANPA Foundation, visit its website at www.nanpafoundation.org

-Conservation projects around the country need your images.
+Conservation and research projects around the country need your images.
 Check out NANPA’s Citizen Science database and learn how to get involved in a biodiversity project.